comunica/Article-ISWC2023-SolidQuery/content/approach.md

 #### Intuitive description

-In order to achieve this traversal within a vault, we assume that the WebID document is available as seed URI, or that this WebID document has been discovered through some other reachability approach.
+In order to achieve link traversal within a vault, we assume that the WebID document is available as seed URI, or that this WebID document has been discovered through some other reachability approach.
 As discussed in [](#solid), the root of a vault can be discovered from a WebID document